About Sandy Hill

 To apply for membership, please print and fill out the Membership Application Form and return it to us:

-- by mail at: 221 Nelson Street, Ottawa, ON, K1N 1C7;
+- by mail at 221 Nelson Street, Ottawa, ON, K1N 1C7;

 - by fax: 613-789-7962;

-- by e-mail at: ccoiciu@sandyhillchc.on.ca;
+- by e-mail at cfarah@sandyhillchc.on.ca;

 Membership with the SHCHC shall be available to such individuals who: